OmegaAOL/cerulean/README.md

 You can login and send a (text) post to Bluesky using either File -> New Post (Ctrl+T) or by using the Quick Post bar.
 You can set a digital signature for your posts in Tools -> Options.
-You can search for other posts on Bluesky, but not in human-readable format.
+You can search for other posts on Bluesky, but you will receive a pure JSON result - difficult to parse.
-You can get your main "Following" feed, and get custom feeds with the Feed Selector, but not in human-readable format.
+You can get your main "Following" feed, and get custom feeds with the Feed Selector, but - like Search - the result is pure JSON for now.

 # Security